ac-tivi-st/blog/content/about.md

 date = "2020-04-25"
 +++

 The `ac.tivi.st` is a calendar web application project.
 This project is started as a side/pet project.
 The goal apply modern technologies on that project.
+And I want to share my experience from here.

 The main technologies in that project;
 - Golang (mainly), Rust (maybe), Kotlin (maybe) (for micro-services)